 This situation even goes back as far as playing ball the day before and not noticing that I needed to restock my bag, resulting in feeling very crippled in only having two test strips available (I usually test 4-6 times in those two hours alone).
-I felt like someone stuck in the wilderness, middle of a cruel winter, with only two matches available to start the fire that will save your life.
+I felt like someone stuck in the wilderness in the middle of a cruel winter, with only two matches available to start the fire that would save your life.

 What if I had counted my carbs correctly the night before (or not eaten those extra crackers)?
-I probably would have woke up pretty close to target.
+I probably would have woken up pretty close to my target.
 Maybe I would not have taken such an aggressive correction bolus.
 How about if I hadn’t changed my infusion site that same night?
-I would have then been using a different insulin to carb ratio for breakfast, resulting in less insulin on board during basketball?
-What if I would have eaten differently for breakfast?
+I would have then been using a different insulin-to-carb ratio for breakfast, resulting in less insulin on board during basketball.
+What if I had eaten differently for breakfast?
 What if, what if, what if…

 To a certain degree, we cannot live our lives in a “what if” way.
 But yet, we have to, at least the best we are able.
 The humongous “ripple” even the smallest of decisions have on current or upcoming events is almost, at times, inconceivable.